Pilot Knob, New York

 Pilot Knob is a hamlet in Washington and Warren counties, New York, United States.
 The community is located on the eastern shore of Lake George; while the Washington-Warren county line largely follows the shoreline, placing most of the community in Washington County, a small portion lies on the Warren County side.

+The total City Population for Pilot Knob is about 199 with about 105 people per square mile.